Holiday Gift Guide for Sewing

 When I first started sewing, I used a larger 45mm Fiskars rotary cutter, and I really struggled with it.
 I had trouble controlling it when cutting around curves or sharp angles.
 It fought me every step of the way, and I cut myself on it more than once.
 I had nearly resigned myself to just not having the necessary skills to use a rotary cutter.
 The 28mm Olfa rotary cutter was a game changer for me.
 The smaller size allows for greater control, the blades are higher quality, and the design of the cutter just worked better for me.
 My pattern cutting time was dramatically reduced by this tool, which is great because it leaves more time for sewing!

-I know, I know, I just trashed Fiskars’ rotary cutter, but I love their mats.
+I really like Fiskars' cutting mats, however.
 Get the biggest mat you can afford because it will make your life so much easier in the long run.
-This particular mat is large enough for most projects, but small enough to easily store when you’re not using it.
+This particular mat is large enough for most projects, but small enough to easily store when you're not using it.
 I like the fact that Fiskars prints the grid on both sides of the mat, so you can use either the white or the gray side, depending on the color of your fabric.
-This way, it’s easy to see what you’re doing by selecting the best contrasting mat color.
+This way, it's easy to see what you're doing by selecting the best contrasting mat color.
 It also means that you get two mats in one, if one side starts to get sliced up.
 It is self-healing, but these mats do wear out over time.

 These are consistently high quality needles, and I recommend buying them in bulk.
 Remember, you should change your needle roughly every 5-6 hours of sewing.
 You can use a size 90/14 universal needle for most projects, and it's nice to know that you won't run out any time soon.